Overview

 “Rates always Go Up” – “Much faster than they Go Down.”

-The best time to lock a rate and close escrow (refi or purchase)?
+What is the best time to lock a rate and close escrow (refi or purchase)?

-The last quarter of a calendar year; when fewer people are looking for/buying homes, and applying for refinancing, due to the holiday season activities
+The last quarter of a calendar year, when fewer people are looking for/buying homes, and applying for refinancing due to the holiday season activities

 Market Conditions / Economic activity

-When the U.S. stock market drops, funds flow out of the stock market (short term) and into U.S. Treasury Bonds driving interest rates down!
+When the U.S. stock market drops, funds flow out of the stock market (short term) and into U.S. Treasury Bonds, driving interest rates down!

 Mortgage Rates vs. Unemployment